Back to Tapo Guides

 Common Causes

-• Router has band steering forcing devices to 5GHz
+• Router band-steering forcing devices onto 5GHz

-• AP isolation enabled blocking app to camera communication
+• AP isolation enabled, blocking app-to-camera communication

-• WiFi SSID is hidden requiring manual network entry
+• WiFi SSID is hidden, requiring manual network entry

 Most fixes happen in the first 3 steps.